ericproffitt/TopicModelsVB.jl/HMTM/HMTMREADME.md

 # Hidden Markov Topic Model

-These are the relevant files for a variational Bayes implementation of the hidden markov topic model (HMTM)
+The hidden markov topic model (HMTM), is a topic model which takes word order into account.

 The original paper (which uses Gibbs sampling), can be found here: http://www.mjandrews.net/papers/andrews.cogsci.2009.pdf

-I was unable to update one of the coordinates, a detailed description of the algorithm and precisely where I became stuck is included in the HMTMVB pdf.
+I designed a variational Bayes algorithm for HMTM, but was unable to update one of the coordinates, a detailed description of the algorithm and precisely where I became stuck is included in the HMTMVB pdf.

-In order to
+In order to manually integrate the HMTM.jl file into the TopicModelsVB package, so that you can try to complete this algorithm yourself, all you need to do is to put the HMTM.jl file in the path:

+~/.julia/v0.4/topicmodelsvb/src/HMTM.jl

+Then the final thing you need to do is open up the TopicModelsVB.jl file in the path:

+~/.julia/v0.4/topicmodelsvb/src/TopicModelsVB.jl

+and both add ```include("HMTM.jl")``` to the collection of other files at the bottom, and then add ```HMTM``` to the list of models on the first export line.

+Good luck!